French Guarantees of Origin Registry

 The list of registered production devices will be published and regularly updated on the EEX gas and registries website (still named www.powernext.com).

 To register a generation plant, please access your account page on the electronic platform of the National Registry for Guarantees of Origin, fill in the necessary information and send the required documents to the EEX Admission Department (firstname.lastname@example.org).

 An "administrator" contact may directly modify most of the information contained on the electronic registry platform.
 However, all changes are submitted to validation by EEX.
 An "administrator" contact may also register online additional contacts who need an electronic access to the Registry in accordance with their roles.
 The new contacts will then receive via registered mail their access codes and physical identification keys.

 Access to the National registry for Guarantees of Origin.

 EEX complies with its reporting obligation by publicly disclosing the complete list of Guarantees of Origin issued in France.

 EEX publishes the data contained in the National Registry for Guarantees of Origin, according to Article 8 of Decree 2006-1118 dated 5 September 2006 concerning the GO of electricity produced from renewable energy sources of cogeneration, and modified by decree 2012-62 dated 20 January 2012.
 The data is published in the file downloadable on this page, which is updated on a monthly basis.

 The public information provided by EEX aims to inform consumers of the origins of their renewable energy.
-Consumers may learn more about the origin of the consumed electricity by looking in the Excel file (Guarantees of origin – Data 2007-present (zip) [en]) and using GO identification number provided by their supplier.
+Consumers may learn more about the origin of the consumed electricity by looking in the Excel file attached to the left column of this web page (Guarantees of origin – Data 2007-present (zip) [en]) and using GO identification number provided by their supplier.